-For the past year or so, I have heard so much about Brazilian blow-outs, yet had no idea what they were.
-The name alone intrigued me, as it sounds fun and exotic.
-I also noticed that it was expensive to have a Brazilian blow-out performed, which made it even more intriguing.
-After wondering for what felt like forever, I decided to “Google” it.
-It turns out that a Brazilian blow-out is a temporary hair straightening service, with the use of keratin.
+For the past year or so, I’ve heard a lot about Brazilian blowouts, yet had no idea what they were.
+The name alone intrigued me; it sounds fun and exotic.
+I also noticed that it was a really expensive hair treatment, which made it even more intriguing.
+After wondering for what felt like forever, I decided to Google it.
+It turns out that a Brazilian blowout, aka a keratin smoothing treatment, is a temporary hair straightening service.
+Let me tell you a little more about it…

-In this article, I discuss everything about a Brazilian blow-out, and answer some typical questions like “Will it work on African hair?”, “How does it work?”, and “Does it really have formaldehyde in it?”
+In this article, I will discuss everything there is to know about a Brazilian blowout.
+I’ll also answer some typical questions like “Will it work on African hair?”, “How does it work?”, and “Does it really have formaldehyde in it?”

-After the hair is completely straight, you rinse it out and re-condition it.
-Then the hair is blow-dried and flat ironed again, and styled as wished.
+- After the hair is completely straight, rinse it out and recondition it.
+Then the hair is blow-dried and flat ironed again and styled as wished.

 Besides the obvious (it takes a lot of hair stylists’ time to apply the solution, blow-dry and style your hair not once, but twice), it is a very costly product for us professionals to purchase.
-The kit to do Brazilian blow-outs costs anywhere from 100-400$ for the hairstylist to purchase.
+The kit to do a keratin treatment costs anywhere from 100-400$ for the hairstylist to purchase.

 An alternate version, that is a lot cheaper, is the Paul Mitchell Awapuhi Wild Ginger Kerartriplex smoothing system.
 If you are a hairstylist, this is good information to keep in mind.
 If you aren’t, maybe suggest it to your hair stylist.

-I want to wrap this entry up with a funny story.
-Even though I had no idea until recently what a Brazilian blow-out was, I’ve actually used it before.
-The local beauty supply shop in my town, gave me a packet of samples from California Smooth.
+I want to wrap this article up with a funny story.
+Even though I had no idea until recently what a Brazilian blowout was, I’ve actually used the product before.
+The local beauty supply shop in my town gave me a packet of samples from California Smooth.
 I had no idea what it was, so therefore I didn’t use it correctly at first.
-I thought it was just a Keratin conditioning treatment for my hair.
-I used some of it once, and applied it just like any other conditioner: put on wet hair, sat for 5 minutes and then washed it out.
-The second time I tried it, I did read the instructions and did it as explained.
-I remember thinking that it was a weird way to condition my hair but I was bored so I tried it anyways.
-I also remember seeing the prices in the brochure and thought I was such a baller to use this stuff since it was very expensive.
-How was I supposed to know I was rocking a hot Brazilian blow-out for 3 months? :)
+In my head, it was just a keratin conditioning treatment.
+I used some of it once and applied it just like any other conditioner (I put on my wet hair, let it sit for 5 minutes and then washed it out.)

-Have you performed a Brazilian blow-out or had one done?
-I’d love to hear some of your experiences in the comments.
+Have you ever performed a Brazilian blowout or had one done?
+What did you think?
+I’d love to read your feedback in the comments section below…